gaehlerm/SoftwareEngineering/README.md

 class PayPal(PaymentSystem):
     def make_payment(amount):
         # ask the user for the email address
+        # make a payment using the email address

 class CreditCard(PaymentSystem):
     def make_payment(amount):
         # ask the user for the credit card number
+        # make a payment using the credit card number
 ```

 ## Interface Segregation Principle